-Senior Director, CA Habitat Exchange & Western Water
+Senior Director, Western Water and Resilient Landscapes

-Ann builds broad coalitions of state and federal agencies, non-profit partners, landowners and the private sector to support the development and implementation of environmental markets that help increase California’s healthy freshwater and terrestrial systems and improve delivery of the environmental services these habitats provide.
-Ann sits on the California Roundtable for Agriculture and Environment and the California Roundtable for Water and Food Supply and previously sat on the Steering Committee for the Bay-Delta Conservation Plan which seeks to improve urban and agricultural water supply reliability and restore the San Francisco Bay-Delta estuary.
+Ann is the Vice-Chair of the San Francisco Estuary Institute Board and sits on both the California Roundtable for Agriculture and Environment and the California Roundtable for Water and Food Supply.
+She previously sat on the Steering Committee for the Bay-Delta Conservation Plan which sought to improve urban and agricultural water supply reliability and restore the San Francisco Bay-Delta estuary.

 Ann holds a Masters degree from the Bren School of Environmental Science & Management at U.C.
 Santa Barbara and a B.S. degree in Marine Biology from U.C.
 Santa Cruz.

 Extreme wet weather in Louisiana and California highlights urgent need for newer, smarter strategies

 April 13, 2018